lsst-dm/dmtn-021/index.rst

 1. Introduction
 ===============

-The standard method for PSF matching for image subtraction in the LSST software stack is the method of `Alard & Lupton
+Image subtraction is the standard method for identifying and measuring transients and variables in astronomical images.
+In the LSST stack (and most other existing transient detection pipelines), image subtraction is enabled through point spread function (PSF) matching via the method of `Alard & Lupton
 (1998) <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ (hereafter
 *A&L*) (also, `Alard,
 2000 <http://aas.aanda.org/articles/aas/pdf/2000/11/ds8706.pdf%5D>`__).
-This procedure is used to estimate a convolution kernel which, when convolved with the template image, matches the PSF of the template image with that of the science image, enabling a clean subtraction.
+This procedure is used to estimate a convolution kernel which, when convolved with the template image (hereafter, simply, "template"), matches the PSF of the template with that of the science image, enabling an optimal subtraction.
 Due to its use of linear basis functions to model the matching kernel, the method can flexibly incorporate spatially-varying PSFs (i.e., via a spatially-varying matching kernel), as well as a spatially-varying differential background.
-The algorithm has the advantage that it does not require measurement of the images' PSFs.
+The algorithm has the advantage that it does not require direct measurement of the images' PSFs.
 Instead it only needs to model the differential (potentially spatially-varying) matching kernel in order to obtain an optimal subtraction.
+Additionally it does not require performing a Fourier transform of the exposures; thus no issues arise with handling masked pixels and other artefacts.

 Image subtraction using the
 `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ method